j1rie/IRMP_STM32_KBD/eventlircd/README.md

 If you are building your own kernel, you may patch it with hid_irmp.diff.
 Than long key presses will work perfectly, with repeat_timeout set to e.g. 130.
 Enable the module in Device drivers → HID support → Special HID drivers → IRMP USB-HID-keyboard support.
-It may be necessary to add 'rmmod hid_irmp', 'rmmod hid_generic' and 'modprobe hid_irmp' to /etc/init.d/boot.local (look for "irmp configured" in dmesg) with kernel 4.14.
+It may be necessary to add 'rmmod hid_irmp', 'rmmod hid_generic' and 'modprobe hid_irmp' to /etc/init.d/boot.local (look for "irmp configured" in dmesg).

 Without the patch your repeat_timeout must be set to 15 (default), and all keystrokes are new keys, so long key presses in kodi and acceleration will not work.